KOG (AM): History

 In order to provide common standards for the broadcasting activity starting to appear nationwide, the Commerce Department adopted a regulation effective December 1, 1921 requiring broadcasting stations to hold a Limited Commercial license that authorized operation on two designated broadcasting wavelengths: 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".

-On December 9, 1921, a broadcasting station license with the randomly assigned call letters KZC was issued to Western Radio Electric Company, for operation on 360 meters.
+On December 9, 1921, a broadcasting station license with the randomly assigned callsign KZC was issued to Western Radio Electric Company, for operation on 360 meters.
 This was the second broadcasting station authorization, following Arno A. Kluge's KQL, issued for Los Angeles under the new regulations.
 In mid-December 1921 it was announced that Western Radio Electric, now at 550 South Flower Street, was installing "a powerful 50-watt continuous wave transmitter" at the Kinema Theater at Seventh and Grand Streets, and "the orchestra selections, organ solos and songs from the stage will be broadcasted through space".
-On February 2, 1922, the station's call letters were changed from KZC to KOG, although no reason given for the change.
+On February 2, 1922, the station's call letters were changed from KZC to KOG, although no reason was given for the change.

 Advertisements for KOG variously identified the station as the "Kinema Theater Radiophone" and the "Herald Broadcasting Station".
 Initially the 360 meter wavelength was the only "entertainment" frequency available, so stations within various regions had to development timesharing agreements to assign individual operating slots.
 In mid-May 1922, KOG, in conjunction with the Kinema, was assigned 12:00-12:15 p.m. and 5:00-5:30 p.m. weekdays, plus 8:00-9:00 p.m.
 Tuesday, Wednesday and Friday evenings.
 An August 1922 schedule reported that KOG was conducting broadcasts on both the 360-meter "entertainment" wavelength (daily 12:00-12:30 p.m. (except Saturday) and 4:30-5:00 p.m., Thursday from 8:00-9:00 p.m. and Monday and Wednesday 9:00-10:00 p.m.) and on the 485-meter "market and weather" wavelength daily at 12:30-1:00 p.m.

 A regional schedule adopted November 1, 1922 reduced KOG's broadcasts to just three hours per week, from 5:00-5:30 p.m.
 Monday through Saturday, and during the third week of December, each of the station's programs consisted of a 15-minute block of Morse code practice followed by 15 minutes of "Evening Herald News Bulletins".
 Eventually the broadcasts ceased altogether, and the station was formally deleted on March 9, 1923.